dfamonteiro/blog/blog/content/posts/factorio-asteroid-chunk-recycling.md

 Here is my personal recommendation:

-- 60 common asteroid crushers (I'd organize them in 4 rows of 15).
+- 60 common asteroid crushers (I'd organize them in 4 rows of 15)[^3].
 - 18 uncommon asteroid crushers
 - 9 rare asteroid crushers (slight overkill, but I want to keep every number divisible by 3)
 - 3 epic asteroid crushers (one for each asteroid type)

+[^3]: Please note that the ice reprocessing recipe runs twice as fast the other two reprocessing recipes, meaning that you'll need half as many crushers dedicated to that recipe.
+For example: for a total of 60 crushers, 12 (`t * 0.2`) should be ice crushers, 24 (`t * 0.4`) should be carbonic crushers and the remaining 24 (`t * 0.4`) should be metallic crushers.
+Thank you to Mark for highlighting this nuance to me.

 ## Next step: [**recycler-assembler loops**](/posts/factorio-recycler-assembler-loop/)